angusjtait/gfh-summary/index.md

 # Git for Humans

+They say Linus Torvalds designed and built Git in two weeks.
+Me, I read this book, I wrote summaries, I did it all in 24 days.
+And while it's true that I'd used git for years prior,
+It did not aid this rapid pace.

+Git for Humans, from A Book Apart, [is available here](https://abookapart.com/products/git-for-humans)

-## Quick reference to all commands within the book
+## Quick reference for commands in this book

 Name | Command | Usage
 --- | --- | ---
-checkout | `git checkout` | Switch over to a branch, or roll back to a particular commit user name | `git config --global user.name "User Name"` | Change the user name user email | `git config --global user.email"` | Change the email associated with the user name init | `git init` | Create a new repo clone | `git clone url` | Create a clone of the repo status | `git status` | Check the current state of the repo
+config user name | `git config --global user.name "User Name"` | Change the user name config user email | `git config --global user.email"` | Change the email associated with the user name init | `git init` | Create a new repo clone | `git clone url` | Create a clone of the repo status | `git status` | Check the current state of the repo